Synthetixio/SIPs/content/sips/sip-x.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-A pricing model is proposed in the form of a simple function `f(x)`, which adjusts the fill price for a given amount of cumulative volume executed since the last cumulative volume reset block:
+A pricing model is proposed in the form of a simple function `f(x)`, which adjusts the fill price for a given amount of cumulative volume executed:

 `f(x) = a + bx^(0.5) + cx + dx^2`

-- `x` being the cumulative volume traded since the last pricing reset block
+- `x` being the cumulative volume traded since the last trade reset block
 - `a`, `b`, `c` and `d` are configurable per synth via SCCP

-It is important to mention that the number of blocks required, in order for cumulative volume to be reset, denoted `k` and should be configurable via SCCP per synth.
+It is important to mention that the number of blocks required, in order for cumulative volume to be reset, denoted `k` and is configurable via SCCP per synth.

-**All trades with `swapAtomicallyBestExecution` have to go through `sUSD` in order to trade with `swapAtomicallyBestExecution`**.
-This goes in line with what is expected to be the case for uniswap-v3.
+All trades within `swapAtomicallyBestExecution` universe have to go through `sUSD` in order to trade with `swapAtomicallyBestExecution`.
+This goes in line with the spirit of Synthetix V3 product offering.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->